MahendraMurari/AI-job-search-resume-automation/README.md

 - Add stronger observability for failed workflow runs
 - Add automated tests for parsing and LaTeX generation scripts
 - Add support for multiple LLM providers

-## Disclaimer

-This is a sanitized portfolio project based on a personal automation workflow.
-It is intended to demonstrate technical implementation, workflow design, and product thinking.
-It should be adapted carefully before use with real job boards, credentials, or personal data.